The simplest and easiest way to open a URL in a new tab is by using the HTML anchor tag. You can use <a>

 // fail in Chrome - popup blocked

-const tab = window.open('https://attacomsian.com', '_blank');
+const tab = window.open('https://attacomsian.com', '_blank')

 To make the above code work, we need to make a few changes.
 The first thing you should do is open an empty new window on click.
 Once the request is completed, update the actual window URL and set the focus.
-If the request fails, just close the window using the window.close()
+If the request fails, only close the window using the window.close() method.

 Here is the complete example that should work in all browsers: